Ian Parkin is the author of this post.

 More Ideas For Divination Using Coins

 The "I Ching" or "The Book of Changes" is another fortune-telling method that uses coins.
 It is a Chinese method of divination that has been used for thousands of years.
 Three coins are thrown six times to produce a hexagram, which is then interpreted using the 64 hexagrams described in the I Ching text.
 Each hexagram is made up of six lines that can be either broken or solid, and the combination of these lines is used to generate a specific meaning or prediction.
-The interpretation is meant to provide insight into the situation being asked about, and to offer advice and guidance.
-Click here to learn how to use I Ching coins.

 My pick for Divination Coin products from Amazon, publishing affiliate may get a commission